Skip to content

 queue.js

-// JavaScript does not have a built-in queue, so Array can be used as a queue
+// JavaScript does not have a built-in queue, can use Array as a queue

 const queue = [];